 Tip #6: Don't Take Risks

 People hurt in hurricanes stay in their homes or are taking extreme risks -- like leaving late.
 Make sure you don't do anything silly when the hurricane begins.
-Stay from electrical poles and wires.
-Bunker down in your safe room from windows.
-Don't go outside when the hurricane has begun.
+Pre-planning is the first essential step to ensuring sufficient safety.

 Locally Owned Company with National Storm Resources

 We live and work in this community, too; we might even be neighbors.
 As a locally owned and operated business, SERVPRO of Northwest Orlando is close by and ready to respond to your flood or storm damage emergency.
 We are proud to be an active member of the community and want to do our part to make our community the best possible.

 Roof Damage Culprits to Check After a Storm